TeamEpiku/LethalCompany-Mods/BepInEx/plugins/AlexCodesGames-AdditionalContentFramework/README.md

 If you are interested in the raw source, you can find the project file in this [GitHub Repo](https://github.com/AlexCodesGames/LC-Additional-Content-Framework/).
 Feel free to use it in any way you wish!

 ## Changelog
+	- v1.0.3
+		- Modified the json parser to be more error-out per def, not per file (meaning if 1 def is bad the others will still load)
 	- v1.0.2
 		- Minor bugfix
 	- v1.0.1